wordpress security scan

 Final Thoughts

-Free tools like Wordfence and Sucuri are useful for occasional checks, especially if you are managing a smaller site or just want to verify that everything looks clean.
-But as your site becomes more important, whether that means traffic, revenue, or client trust, relying on manual scans alone becomes harder to manage.
+Free tools like Wordfence and Sucuri are useful for occasional checks, especially if you are managing a smaller site or simply want to confirm that everything looks clean.

 That is where automated tools start to make more sense.